Times Square Tower

 Bradley J. Butwin

-is the Chair of O’Melveny & Myers LLP, an internationally acclaimed law firm of 800 attorneys in 16 offices worldwide.
+is the Chair of O’Melveny & Myers LLP, an internationally acclaimed law firm of approximately 750 attorneys in 16 offices worldwide.
 With industry-leading lawyers in key commercial and financial centers throughout the United States, Asia, and Europe, O’Melveny helps clients manage the challenges and opportunities of the global economy.
 Placing second on The American Lawyer

 ’s prestigious A-List in 2014, the Firm combines a century-long history with a culture of innovation to deliver practical advice and results.
 Under Brad’s leadership, O’Melveny returned once again to the finalists’ circle of The American Lawyer